Our history — Church of the Nazarene

 I sympathize with my discouraged pastor friend.
 He is carrying some heavy burdens.
 But he has no reason to fear that we're an outmoded movement stalled inside a time frame of the past.

 The Church of the Nazarene is uniquely qualified to occupy an important niche in the Christian world.
-Let's preach, teach, testify to, and live the key ingredient that so many Christians seem to lack: a life of Christian holiness.
+Let's preach, teach, testify to, and live the key ingredient that so many Christians seem to lack: a life of Christian holiness empowered by the Holy Spirit.

 Reflection questions